juliensrvng/evalCCP1/README.md

 On this website, you'll be able to register or login to the Welcome page.

 The register page is a form where you have to put your name, first name, username (which will be use in the forum), your e-mail address, and your password.
 Name and first name can't be shorter than 3 characters and no digit.
-The username is free to use
+The username is free to use but can't be already used by another user.
+E-mail address must be valid and not already used by another user.
+Password must contain at least 8 characters including : one uppercase letter, one lowercase letter, a number and one of these special character : "#+-^[]".
+There's a show/hide password button to see your input.

+The login page will gives you access to the welcome page with your e-mail address and password you used at the register page.

+On the welcome page :
-You'll find a header with a welcome message, the date of the day, and the time you entered the page.
+You'll find a header with a welcome message, the date of the day, and the time you last logged in.
 The Welcome page gives you possibilities to navigate through 3 categogries and to logout.

 On each category, you'll be able to start a new topic or answer to an already existing topic.